 • Castelvetrano olives: Buttery and tender, these mild-flavored Sicilian olives go particularly well with canned fish.

 • Water-packed canned tuna: The authentic Italian recipe would call for tuna packed in olive oil, but I prefer to use the water-packed variety and add my own olive oil.
+If you have a favorite oil-packed tuna go ahead and use it.

-• Baby spinach: Provides leafy goodness, and stands up to the strong flavors of the tuna and lemony dressing.
+• Baby spinach: Provides leafy goodness and stands up to the strong flavors of the tuna and lemony dressing.

 How to Make Tuna White Bean Salad